GKopanidis/LawnMowerPlates/README.md

    * The website was developed using Visual Studio Code IDE

 * GitHub
-   * Source code is hosted on GitHub and delpoyed using Git Pages.
+   * Source code is hosted on GitHub and deployed using Git Pages.

 * Git
-   * Used to commit and push code during the development opf the Website
+   * Used to commit and push code during the development of the Website

 * Font Awesome
    * Icons obtained from [https://fontawesome.com/](https://fontawesome.com/) were used as the Social media links in the footer section.